 The workers’ compensation equation is the first component used to determine a small business’ premium.
 The state you live in also has baseline premiums for worker classifications based on state claims statistics.
 On top of this, business insurance companies have different level of interest for insuring different industries, called an appetite.

 All of these factors are part of the complex pricing of workers’ compensation insurance.
 Keep these in mind as you consider the various ways for lowering workers’ comp premiums.

 Frequently Asked Questions (FAQs) About Saving on Workers’ Comp Insurance

 Workers’ compensation insurance is expensive and requires an attention to detail from small business owners.
-If you still have questions after reading our 14 tips for lowering workers’ comp premiums, leave a comment or visit our forum for more information.

 How much is workers’ compensation insurance?

 Workers’ compensation insurance costs are different among states and industries.
 Rates are determined per $100 of payroll, with an office clerk typically costing 12 cents per $100 and a physical trainer potentially costing $5.63 per $100.
 Higher-risk jobs automatically have higher rating factors.
 Claims increase premiums while remaining claim-free can reduce it.